Flayms/Markdown2Pdf.Console/README.md

 ## Options

-> [!NOTE]
-> Note: setting any of the --toc options will cause a TOC to be generated within the placeholders.

 ```
 -h, --header-path <header-path>                             Path to an html-file to use as the document-header.
 -f, --footer-path <footer-path>                             Path to an html-file to use as the document-footer.